Pegayus/Belief_Landscape/README.md

 # Dynamic Belief Landscape Modeling using Attention Graph Neural Network
 This is a dynamic attention-based model for learning the belief landscape from a set of tweets in a period of time.
+The dataset used in this study is the courtesy of Dr. Joshua E. Introne from Syracuse University.
+This repository is inspired by his paper [**Measuring Belief Dynamics on Twitter**](https://ojs.aaai.org/index.php/ICWSM/article/view/22154).

 At each timestamp, the current version uses user retweet relationship (user-user) as the main adjacency matrix and the user hashtag relationship (user-hashtag) as the feature vector for each user (note that it is possible to not use the features using flags available in `config.py`).
 You can define the user-user adjacency based on any relationship of preference, for example based on the similarity of the hashtags they use.
 But, you have to maintain it as an adjacency matrix (i.e., #columns=#rows).
 The only matrix that can be non-square in the input is the feature matrix.